ttymck/pyalgotrade/doc/tutorial.rst

 Tutorial
 ========

-The goal of this tutorial is to give you a quick introduction to PyAlgoTrade.
+The goal of this tutorial is to give you a quick introduction to QuantWorks.
-As described in the introduction, the goal of PyAlgoTrade is to help you backtest stock trading strategies.
+As described in the introduction, the goal of QuantWorks is to help you backtest stock trading strategies.
-Let's say you have an idea for a trading strategy and you'd like to evaluate it with historical data and see how it behaves, then PyAlgoTrade should allow you to do so with minimal effort.
+Let's say you have an idea for a trading strategy and you'd like to evaluate it with historical data and see how it behaves, then QuantWorks should allow you to do so with minimal effort.

 Before I move on I would like to thank Pablo Jorge who helped reviewing the initial design and documentation.

 **This tutorial was developed on a UNIX environment, but the steps to adapt it to a Windows environment should be straightforward.**

-PyAlgoTrade has 6 main components:
+QuantWorks has 6 main components:

  * Strategies
  * Feeds